scala/docs.scala-lang/tutorials/tour/case-classes.md

 ```

-When programming in Scala, it is recommended that you use Case Classes pervasively to model/group data as they help you to write more expressive and maintainable code:
+When programming in Scala, it is recommended that you use case classes pervasively to model/group data as they help you to write more expressive and maintainable code:

 * Immutability frees you from needing to keep track of where and when things are mutated
 * Comparison-by-value allows you compare instances as if they are primitive values - no more uncertainty regarding whether instances of a class is compared by value or reference
-* Pattern Matching simplifies branching logic, which leads to less bugs and more readable code.
+* Pattern matching simplifies branching logic, which leads to less bugs and more readable code.